 Introduction

-To enhance optical resolution and reduce aberrations, refractive and diffractive lenses are often combined as a hybrid lens [1].
-Diffractive lenses are essentially gratings with variable groove spacing across the optical surface, which impart a change in phase of the wavefront passing through it [2].
+Refractive and diffractive lenses are often combined into a hybrid lens to enhance optical resolution and reduce aberrations [1].
+Diffractive lenses are primarily gratings with variable groove spacings across the optical surface, which cause changes in the phases of wavefronts passing through them [2].

-A diffractive optical element (DOE), with continuous surface profile, is often referred to as kinoform, and the theoretical ideal profile of the diffractive surface can be approximated in a discrete fashion (the sag is approximated by discrete steps), similar to the digital representation of an analog function [3].
+A diffractive optical element (DOE) with a continuous surface profile is often referred to as a kinoform, and the ideal theoretical profile of the diffractive surface can be discretely approximated (the sag is approximated in discrete steps) in a manner similar to the digital representation of an analog function [3].
 This discrete representation is called a multilevel or binary profile [4].
-The design techniques used for binary optics were initially developed by integrated circuit (IC) manufacturers, by using the CAD software [4].
+The design techniques used in binary optics were initially developed by integrated circuit manufacturers by using computer-aided design software [4].

-Diffractive surfaces in most of the optical design codes, such as Oslo [5] and ZEMAX [2], are closer approximation to kinoforms than true binary optics, since the phase is continuous everywhere, so the evaluation of the optical performance of that elements will be done for continuous phase profile case [6].
+Diffractive surfaces in most optical design codes, such as Oslo [5] and ZEMAX [2], are closer approximations to kinoforms than true binary optics since the phases are continuous everywhere; hence, the optical performance evaluations of such elements are often considered for continuous phase profile cases [6].

-Swanson [3] has developed a technique using Optical Research Associates’ (ORA’s) Code V lens design software [7] to design diffractive optical elements.
-This is possible because the code uses direct ray trace with a subcode for holographic optical elements (HOEs), which can be used to partially simulate binary elements.
-The finite-difference time-domain method was used to simulate subwavelength diffractive lenses [8, 9].
-But, for a few of the optical designers who use the optical design code ZEMAX, it will be preferable to design diffractive binary lens by it, but the optical design code ZEMAX does not model the wavelength-scale grooves directly.
-Instead, ZEMAX uses the phase advance or delay represented by the surface locally to change the direction of propagation of the ray [2].
+Swanson [3] used the Optical Research Associates (ORA) Code V lens design software [7] to develop a technique for designing DOEs.
+This was possible because the code used direct ray tracing with a subcode for the holographic optical elements, which allows partial simulation of the binary elements.
+The finite-difference time-domain method has also been used to simulate subwavelength diffractive lenses [8, 9].
+Some optical designers prefer using ZEMAX to design the binary diffractive lens.
+However, ZEMAX does not allow the direct modeling of wavelength-scale grooves; instead, it uses the phase advance or delay represented by the local surface to change the direction of propagation of the ray [2].

-The fabrication of the single-level and multilevel diffractive lenses involves the generation of a set of masks that are used sequentially for the transfer of their pattern to a substrate in conjunction with photoresist deposition, exposure, and development, as well as an etching procedure such as reactive-ion etching [10], or with thin film deposition [11, 12].
-For example, K masks are needed for a lens of 2𝐾 phase levels [3].
-The development of these masks (photoresist [11] or metallic [12]) is not usually error-free.
-These errors are usually known as mask fabrication errors and cause significant deformations of the resulting diffractive binary lens surface and corresponding deterioration of the lens performance.
-Therefore, the analysis of the effects of these errors on the performance of diffractive optical elements and the determination of acceptable fabrication tolerances for each design is of central importance.
+The fabrication of single-level and multilevel diffractive lenses involves the generation of a set of masks that are used to transfer patterns to a substrate sequentially with photoresist deposition, exposure, and development, as well as an etching procedure, such as reactive-ion etching [10], or thin-film deposition [11, 12].
+For example, K masks are needed for a lens with 2𝐾 phase levels [3].
+The development of these masks (photoresist [11] or metallic [12]) is generally not error-free; such errors are known as mask fabrication errors and cause significant deformations in the resulting binary diffractive lens surface and corresponding deterioration of lens performance.
+Therefore, analysis of the effects of these errors on the DOE performances and determination of acceptable fabrication tolerances for each design are important.

-Choi and others had used geometrical and Fourier optics theory to simulate the decrease of MTF due to diffractive optical element fabrication error [1]; Glytsis and others [10] had used the Boundary-Element Method (BEM) as basic modeling tool for analyzing diffractive lenses with fabrication errors.
-The effects of fabrication errors on the predicted performance of surface-relief phase gratings are analyzed with a rigorous vector diffraction technique by Pommet et al. [13].
-Jabbour had used the method of generalized projection to study the effect of experimental errors on the diffractive optical element performance [14].
+Choi et al. used geometrical and Fourier optics theory to simulate the decrease in the modulation transfer function due to DOE fabrication errors [1]; Glytsis et al. [10] used the boundary-element method as the basic modeling tool to analyze diffractive lenses with fabrication errors.
+The effects of fabrication errors on the predicted performances of surface-relief phase gratings were analyzed by Pommet et al. using a rigorous vector diffraction technique [13].
+Jabbour used the generalized projection method to study the effects of experimental errors on DOE performance [14].